RPI: make a desktop GUI app ( QT6 C++ / Py )

 deactivate ( or close terminal window )

-so again make in QT Creator a project using [Window UI]
+so again make in QT Creator a project using [Window UI] 'snote'

-add in QT Designer a line edit widget
+add in QT Designer a line edit widget for password input

-and name it le_key and make it echoMode "password"
+and make it echoMode "password"

-now in the widget class add:
+now in the widget class of 'snote.py' add:

-print ( f"key {self.ui.le_key.text()}" )
+def on_pw_Input(self): print ( f"pw: {self.ui.le_pw.text()}" )

 and see the typed password in the terminal window after [ENTER]

-that was only for test aka 'HOW TO'
+that was only a test aka

-now add a LOAD and a SAVE button
+now add a LOAD and a SAVE button for operation

 connect the buttons in the python code